Marissa841/Microsoft-Movie-Analysis/README.md

 ## For More Information

-Please review the full analysis in [my Jupyter Notebook](https://github.com/Marissa841/Movie-Analysis/blob/main/dsc-phase1-microsoft-movie-analysis.ipynb) or the [presentation](./DS_Project_Presentation.pdf).
+Please review the full analysis in this [Jupyter Notebook](https://github.com/Marissa841/Movie-Analysis/blob/main/dsc-phase1-microsoft-movie-analysis.ipynb) or [presentation](./DS_Project_Presentation.pdf).

 For any additional questions, please contact **Marissa Bush, marissabush.02@gmail.com**